roman-milk/roman-milk.github.io/the-last-boy-scout.md

  My southward journey paused at her breasts, letting me enjoy them the way I had wanted to the past couple of days.
 Tasting, sucking, nibbling, tugging at her hard nipples, squeezing the supple and generous flesh.
 "You have the most wonderful tits.
 This is Ok, right?
 Let me know if I'm too rough," I told her softly, before sucking her nipple deep into my mouth, biting down carefully on her breast, hearing the sweet sound of her first moan.
 I flicked my tongue across the pink peak, before taking it between my teeth and pulling, stretching her tit out.
 Her torso twisted, offering her tit to me.
 When I felt the tension was too much, I closed my lips and sucked hard on her nipple, until it popped free.
 I gave its twin similar treatment, playing until the need to continue urged me downward.

  The voyage was a slow one, exploring the flatland of her waist from side to side, from tits to tan-line, teasing her cute innie, nibbling her soft flesh.
 I pushed the sleeping bag down, exposing her body under the dim outside light of the fire reflected off our tent.
 My eyes had grown accustomed to the dark, and I could barely make out shadows of my playmates.
-Report_Story #3